MN STATE DISTRICT COURT CIVIL PRACTICE DESKBOOK - LINKEDLAW

-Whether you are evaluating a case, organizing for a hearing, writing a brief, preparing for trial, or searching for information on the many other civil practice issues that arise when you’re handling a case before a Minnesota state district court, this Deskbook is an invaluable resource!
+Whether you are evaluating a case, organizing for a hearing, writing a brief, preparing for trial, or searching for information on the many other civil practice issues that arise when you’re handling a case before a Minnesota state district court – including how the growth of online practice in recent years impacts the different stages of the case – this Deskbook is an invaluable resource!
 The Minnesota State District Court Civil Practice Deskbook covers an incredible range of practice issues throughout its 22 chapters, providing you with the orientation, analysis, and authorities you need.
 This great resource is packed with insights and practice tips by experienced litigators, as well as ethics and judicial commentary.
 Unlike other publications that cover the rules and descriptions of how to apply them, the Minnesota State District Court Civil Practice Deskbook also offers advice and practical application of them – direct from knowledgeable practitioners.
 Organized in a systematic fashion, replete with relevant cases, statutes, and rules, this is one publication that you will find yourself using often.
 From new lawyers to seasoned litigators alike, there is no doubt that this “must have” Deskbook will make your practice more effective and efficient.

 BUNDLE AND SAVE!